Our Top 3 Picks

 Don’t forget that you also need to get some accessories for vlogging.
 An external mic is necessary, as is a tripod or Gorillapod.
 Getting a good lighting setup is also vital.
 Without that, not even the best camera can make your vlog look great.

-The Best Vlogging Cameras in 2019
+The Best Vlogging Cameras

 Here is the list of our best vlogging camera recommendations (in no particular order).
 We deliberately left out the least and most expensive options.
 If you want to do vlogging seriously, you should start with a decent camera for vlogging.
 If you’re an expert who wants to invest thousands of dollars – you’ll figure it out yourself anyway.